aksabina/SETBVE/framework/README.md

 ## Using the Framework (For Practitioners)

 > ⚠️ **Warning: Disk Space Usage**
-> Each run may generate between **1MB and 100MB** of data, depending on the SUT, run duration, and configuration.
+> Each run may generate between **1MB and 100MB** of data, depending on the FUT, run duration, and configuration.
 > With the default **20 runs**, total storage requirements can become significant.
 Please ensure you have enough disk space before proceeding.

 > ⏱️ **Warning: Execution Time**